-- 1. Compensation Time Off.
-Employees who have worked over eighty (80) hours in a biweekly pay period/full pay period, shall have the option to receive Compensating Time Off (CTO) or pay for that time over eighty (80) hours on a one and a half times (1.5x) basis.
+- 1. Compensatory Time Off.
+Employees who have worked over eighty (80) hours in a biweekly pay period/full pay period, shall have the option to receive Compensating Time Off (CTO) or pay for that time over eighty (80) hours on a time and one-half (1.5X) basis.
 The employee's choice must be made prior to the point that time sheets are turned into DCSO's administration.
 There shall be no restriction to the number of hours an employee can accumulate in the employee's CTO bank during a full pay period. - 2.
 CTO Bank.
 An employee may not accrue more than 200 hours of CTO.
 The County may pay off an employee's CTO bank in its sole discretion.